 2. The Right Toy

 Making sure your dog has the toughest tug toy out there is a must.
 Flexible yet durable enough for tugging, most good chew toys are made of rubber.
 A comfy handle is important, too.
-Check out ChompChamps Max Rope or the entire ChompChamps line for a sturdy, long lasting dog tug toy.
+Check out our Rope-Tug Toys for sturdy, long lasting dog tug toys.

 3. Where To Play